 The Hyper Cat also sports one of the best hoods in our review.
 This bag uses a relatively unique construction by vertically wrapping the layers of synthetic insulation around the bag and sandwiching loose and more compressible insulation in between continuous layers; this saves weight by reducing stitching.
 According to the North Face, this bag uses less insulation to achieve the same warmth as comparable models.
 This construction method also reduces cold spots, as there is no stitching to compress the insulation.

-After several weeks in this bag, most of our testers thought it performed well to 30° F, okay at 25° F, and was a little on the cold side at 20° F. Our review staff commented that most folks will certainly need to layer up while using this bag in temperatures below 25° F. The Hyper Cat is warmer than the Mountain Hardwear Hyperlamina Spark 35, but was bested by most of the other contenders in our review, feeling the most similar, in terms of warmth, to the REI Ingeo and Sea to Summit Spark III.
+After several weeks in this bag, most of our testers thought it performed well to 30° F, okay at 25° F, and was a little on the cold side at 20° F. Our review staff commented that most folks will certainly need to layer up while using this bag in temperatures below 25° F. The Hyper Cat is warmer than the Mountain Hardwear Hyperlamina Spark 35, but was bested by most of the other contenders in our review, feeling the most similar, in terms of warmth, to the REI Ingeo.

 The Hyper Cat tips the scales at 1 lb 14 oz (850 g) which is one of the lightest 20F synthetic bags currently available.
 The North Face did a great job with the design, which works to minimalize weight without sacrificing much in the way of functionality or warmth.
 The Hyper Cat uses a 1/2 length zipper and far less insulation on its lower half, which is a unique design used to reduce weight.

-Compared to the tried-and-true Cats Meow (2lbs 9 oz), the Hyper Cat is over a pound lighter and remains far lighter than most similarly rated models.
+Compared to the recently updated Cats Meow (2lbs 5 oz), the Hyper Cat is half of a pound lighter and remains far lighter than most similarly rated models.
 Even compared to high-end synthetic bags, the Hyper Cat is nearly the same weight as the 35° F Mountain Hardwear Hyperlamina Spark 35.
-When looking at 600-700 fill-power down models, like the Nemo Salsa 30 (2lbs 1 oz) or the REI Co-op Igneo 25, the Hyper Cat remains a reasonably weighted bag.
+When looking at 600-700 fill-power down models, like the REI Co-op Igneo 25 and Western Mountaineering UltraLite, the Hyper Cat remains a reasonably weighted bag.

 A slightly slimmer-than-average cut means "less comfort" for many people, but this bag was hardly catastrophically tight; just slimmer than average.
 It is worth noting that the hips and leg area were pretty slim but the shoulder area was average, helping the bag to feel less snug.